 Document Specification

-Contractor shall deliver all documents to Principal in conformance with the CFIHOS RDL which provides a specification for Principal’s requirements in line with each document’s Discipline and Document Type.
+Contractor shall deliver all documents to Principal in conformance with the Contract RDL which provides a specification for Principal’s requirements in line with each document’s Discipline and Document Type.

 Contractor shall handle all deliverables as controlled documents and the following sections shall apply.